Initial energy density of p+p collisions at the LHC: Initial energy density in LHC p+p collisions.

-which is just above the critical value.
-Note that the average p+p multiplicity was used here, so this value represents an average energy density in p+p collisions.
-Based on table I. of ref.~\cite{Aamodt:2011kd}, much larger multiplicities have been reached however.
-The energy density results for these multiplicities is shown on fig. \ref{f:multdep}.
+which is below the critical value.
+The $c_s^2$ and $\tau_f/\tau_i$ dependence of the correction factor is shown in Fig.~\ref{f:cscorr}.
+Note, that the average p+p multiplicity was used here, so this value represents an average energy density in p+p collisions at 7 TeV LHC energy.
+Based on Table 1 of ref.~\cite{Aamodt:2011kd}, much larger multiplicities have been reached in the same reaction, in certain event classes.
+The energy density results for these multiplicities is shown on Fig. \ref{f:multdep}.
 It is clear from this plot, that even for the original Bjorken estimate, supercritical enegy densities may have been reached in high multiplicity events.
-The corrected estimate gives supercritical values even for lower-than-average multiplicities.
+The corrected estimate gives supercritical values even for somewhat more than average multiplicities.
 We also calculated the initial temperature based on the $\epsilon\propto T^4$ relationship, assuming that 175 MeV corresponds to 1 GeV/fm$^3$ approximately.
-This is also shown on fig. \ref{f:multdep}, as well as the reachable pressure values.
-A temperature of 300-600 MeV may have been reached in 200 GeV central Au+Au collisions of RHIC~\cite{Adare:2008ab}.
-Initial temperature values in 7 TeV p+p seem to be lower than that, 300 MeV can be reached in events with a multiplicity of 45.
-However, 200 MeV may already be reached in events with a multiplicity of 10.
+This is also shown in Fig.~\ref{f:multdep}, as well as the reachable pressure values.
+An initial temperature of 300-600 MeV may have been reached in 200 GeV central Au+Au collisions of RHIC~\cite{Adare:2008ab}.
+Initial temperature values in 7 TeV p+p seem to be lower than that, but 300 MeV can be reached in events with a multiplicity of 45.
+However, supercritical initial temperatures of 200 MeV may already be reached in events with a multiplicity of 10.

+Finally let us estimate what happens at $\sqrt{s}=8$ TeV.
+As for the Bjorken-estimate, we need the change in charged particle multiplicity, average transverse energy and transverse size.
+The $s$ dependence of $dN/d\eta$ is estimated as $0.715\cdot(\sqrt{s})^{0.23}$ in Ref.~\cite{CMS:2013yca}, this means a 3.12\% increase from 7 TeV to 8 TeV.
+Average transverse momentum $s$ dependence is estimated as $\langle p_t \rangle =0.413 - 0.0171 \ln s + 0.00143 \ln^2 s$ in Ref.~\cite{Khachatryan:2010us}, which means a 1.53\% increase in $\langle E \rangle$.
+Transverse size increase can be calculated based on cross-section measurements of Refs.~\cite{Antchev:2013iaa,Antchev:2013paa}, and one gets a 2.47\% increase in cross-section.
+Based on Eq.~(\ref{e:Bjorken}), this alltogether means a 2.18\% increase, i.e.\ $\epsilon_{\rm Bj}(8\;{\rm TeV})=0.519$ GeV/fm$^3$.
+We also fitted $dN/d\eta$ data from TOTEM~\cite{Chatrchyan:2014qka} as shown in Fig.~\ref{f:totemfit}.
+We obtained $\lambda = 1.067\pm 0.001$ in this case.
+This corresponds to a correction factor of 1.240, similarly to Eq.~(\ref{e:corrfact}).
+Finally, we get

+This value is based on the average multiplicity in $\sqrt{s}=8$ TeV collisions.
+However, at a fixed multiplicity, there is almost no difference between the two collision energies: average transverse energy increases by 1.5\%, but cross section also increases by 2.5\%.
+This means a 1\% decrease, which is much smaller than the systematic uncertainties in this estimate -- to be discussed in the next section.
+Fig.~\ref{f:multdep} indicates the multiplicity dependence of $\epsilon_{\rm ini}$, $T_{\rm ini}$ and $p_{\rm ini}$ for both 7 and 8 TeV p+p collisions.